WICG/explicit-javascript-compile-hints-file-based/README.md

 Web developers should consider using the file-based explicit compile hints for files that contain important functions which are likely to be needed by the website early on.
 For example, they might use explicit compile hints for a file that contains the main entry point for the application, or for a file that contains a critical library.

 The per-function compile hints should be inserted based on data about which functions are called during the web page load or important user interactions.
+Here, a profile-guided optimization (PGO) approach is useful.
+Tools can first instrument the JavaScript source code to track when functions are called.
+This can be done by adding a statement which creates a log entry containing a suitable function identifier (or simply prints it out with `console.log`).
+Then the instrumented web page is started up, and exercised by loading a web page and potentially executing some user interactions.
+Then the logs are inspected to find out which functions got called, and those functions are then encoded in the per-function compile hint.

 ### Possible browser implementations